jasonmhoule/blog/content/post/tla1/index.md

 authors = ["Jason Houle", "Dan Montgomery"]

 tags = ["TLA"]
-summary = "Building the Organizational Foundation"
+summary = "Taking the Lead with Analytics"

 # Featured image
 # To use, add an image named `featured.jpg/png` to your project's folder.